Intensifying coronavirus fears rattle voters and elections officials in advance of Tuesday primaries

 “I intend to wash my hands a lot and just, you know, hopefully things will go well,” she said.
 “I don’t know what else to do.
 We’re all a little concerned, but we’ll be there.”

-Joanna Conners in Cleveland, Lori Rozsa in Palm Beach, Fla., and Isaac Stanley-Becker in Washington contributed to this report.
+Joanna Connors in Cleveland, Lori Rozsa in Palm Beach, Fla., and Isaac Stanley-Becker in Washington contributed to this report.